sagemath/sagewiki_to_gh-2022-10-10/sage-4.1.1.md

 = Sage 4.1.1 Release Tour =

 Sage 4.1.1 was released on August 14th, 2009.
 For the official, comprehensive release note, please refer to [[http://www.sagemath.org/src/announce/sage-4.1.1.txt|sage-4.1.1.txt]].
-A nicely formatted version of this release tour can be found here.
+A nicely formatted version of this release tour can be found [[http://mvngu.wordpress.com/2009/08/22/sage-4-1-1-released|here]].
 The following points are some of the foci of this release:

  * Improved data conversion between NumPy and Sage
  * Solaris support, Solaris specific bug fixes for NTL, zn_poly, Pari/GP, FLINT, MPFR, PolyBoRI, ATLAS